 The Majestic Yosemite Hotel: best place to stay in Yosemite for special occasions

-If you want to treat yourself to something special, look no farther than the Majestic Yosemite Hotel, formerly called ‘The Ahwanee’.
+If you want to treat yourself to something special, look no farther than the Majestic Yosemite Hotel, formerly called ‘The Ahwahnee’.

-This is a historical hotel who has welcomed presidents and notable guests since 1927, when it opened.
+This is a historical hotel that has welcomed presidents and notable guests since 1927, when it opened.

-The hotels is expensive and different from other properties in the same price range because if its rustic style.
-The hotel has free WI-FI, restaurant on site, cocktail lounge, outdoor swimming pool and a gift shop and caters also for families.
+The hotel has free WI-FI, a restaurant, cocktail lounge, outdoor swimming pool and a gift shop and caters also for families.